vrushank-agrawal/CSE201-VCREST-/README.md

     - wait for the installtion to complete (takes a lot of time)
     - Now try to run src/testing_opencv as a separate debug environment in CLion
     - if there is no error and the image lena.jpg is displayed then OpenCV is successfully integrated, otherwise retry the entire process or try google or contact me at vrushank2001@gmail.com
+### MacOS
+1. Getting OpenCV Source Code
+    - Download OpenCV source code using this [link](https://github.com/opencv/opencv/archive/4.5.4.zip) and unpack it.
+2. Building OpenCV from Source Using CMake
+    - Create a temporary directory, which we denote as `build_opencv` inside `opencv-4.5.4` folder, where you want to put the generated Makefiles, project files as well the object files and output binaries and enter there.
+    - Run `cmake -DCMAKE_BUILD_TYPE=Release -DBUILD_EXAMPLES=ON ../opencv`
+    - Build using `make -j7`

+Notes:

+I used Xcode g++ compiler because using other compiler leads to an error like `Undefined symbols for architecture arm64`.
+If you also have this problem you probably want to change to Xcode g++ compiler.